 Working with Resource Files

-This section applies to Win32-based desktop applications written in C++.
+This section applies to Windows desktop applications written in C++.
 For information about resources in Windows 8.x Store apps written in C++, see Defining App Resources.

 For information on adding resources to C++/CLI projects, please see Resources in Applications in the .NET Framework Developer's Guide.